RockefellerArchiveCenter/bits_and_bytes/_posts/2018-12-13-project-electron-update-building-microservices-for-integration.md

 <!--more-->

-<h2>What's a microservice?</h2>
+## What's a microservice?

 Although there are many definitions of what a microservice is, for our purposes we define it as a piece of code that performs a clearly defined and independent function: it does one thing and does it well.
 Microservices are usually part of an event-driven infrastructure, which means that they are triggered on an as-needed basis by other services or systems.

 Another way of thinking about microservices is that they are the seams that stitch systems together and turn single pieces of functionality into the fabric of a platform.
 These connections are not one-size-fits-all.
 Just as a tailor might choose different kinds of [seams](https://en.wikipedia.org/wiki/Seam_(sewing)) and [stitches](https://en.wikipedia.org/wiki/Stitch_(textile_arts)) based on what kind of bond they want - strong, decorative, flexible, permanent or temporary - as well as the characteristics of the materials they want to join - what kind of edge does it have, do materials overlap or butt up against each other - microservices can be written in many different languages and interact with systems and each other using a variety of protocols.
 We've chosen to develop our microservices using a common set of languages, frameworks, and libraries, but that doesn't preclude us from using different languages in the future, or even reimplementing existing services in a different way.

-<h2>Why we chose this strategy</h2>
+## Why we chose this strategy

-[earlier post](http://blog.rockarch.org/?p=1954), we think the approach we've chosen gives us the best shot at achieving these goals by providing a single interface in which we can manage integrations, log activity, and manually recover from failures.
+As Hannah wrote in an [earlier post](http://blog.rockarch.org/?p=1954), we think the approach we've chosen gives us the best shot at achieving these goals by providing a single interface in which we can manage integrations, log activity, and manually recover from failures.
 We've given ourselves the ability to add or remove integrations iteratively, mitigate disaster when it strikes, and support the growth of our colleagues as well as our organization.

 A microservices approach also allows us to work consciously and intentionally in the spaces between systems.
 Most of the systems we use to do our work - [ArchivesSpace](https://archivesspace.org/), [Archivematica](https://www.archivematica.org/en/) and [Fedora](https://duraspace.org/fedora/) - are community-driven open source solutions.
 This means that, although we participate in the communities which develop and maintain these applications, we don't have total control over their functionality either now or in the future.
 Choosing to build integrations outside of these systems means we don't have to spend as much effort keeping those customizations up to date.
 It also means that we can incorporate functionality which is particular to our needs without foisting our specific edge cases on everyone else.

 However, owning these integrations as an organization will require us to develop and maintain an understanding across the RAC of what these systems do, how they work together, and how that functionality intersects with archival processes.
 I'd argue that's a good thing, and that developing this shared understanding will lead to more durable, documented and well-maintained applications, and a more technically-competent organization.

-<h2>Stitching the layers together</h2>
+## Stitching the layers together

 One way to think about our microservices environment is as five distinct layers tied together in different ways.